nagireddy1234/contact-form-javascript/README.md

 ⚡️ Optimized Performance with Webpack\
 ⚡️ Optimzed SEO with react-helmet\
+⚡️ Used Redux from state management\
+⚡️ Fetched data using Axios\
+⚡️ client side validation using react-hook-form/yup\
+⚡️ Used babel for Javascript transcompiling\
+⚡️ Fully Responsive with material-ui\
+⚡️ Added page transiton by using react-reveal\
+⚡️ Added notification on submit by using react-toastify\
+⚡️ Added Routing by using react-router-dom\
 ⚡️ Used PropTypes for checking props type\
-⚡️ Fully Responsive with material-ui\
 ⚡️ Valid HTML5 & CSS3\
-⚡️ Fetched data using Axios\
-⚡️ client side validation using react-hook-form/yup\
-⚡️ Used babel to convert the code from ECMAScript 2015+ to a backwards compatible version

-To view a Live website, **[click here]()**
+To view a Live website, **[click here](https://modularbank-contact.netlify.app/)**

 ## Getting Started 🚀